denisacrisan/MobileProject/Readme.txt

 to the internet it will check firstly if the book exists in the application and if it doesn't it will be added.
 Otherwise you will get a message that the book already exists.
+- If you are offline and you want to review a book, the data will be kept localy and when you are connected to the internet the book will be reviewed.
+- When the manager adds a new book, normal users will receive a notifications ("a book was added, you want to see it?")
 - After a book will be added the application will send you an email.